Be earning £100,000 doing what you love … 100 days from now!

 What you don’t need to start your £100,000+ journey

-Well, it doesn’t need fistfuls of cash.
-99% of the costs involved are simply your own blood, sweat, and tears.
-(Melodramatic, but remember, I’m not promising something for nothing like most “success schemes”.)
+You don’t need fistfuls of cash.
+99% of the “cost” is simply your own blood, sweat, and tears.
+(Melodramatic?
+Maybe, but remember I’m not promising something for nothing here.
+Unlike most “success schemes”.)

-And it doesn’t need “experience”.
-The 100 Days method works on the principle that every motivated adult is good at something already—you’ve just got to discover what it is for yourself, then define it in a way that customers will pay for.
-It really is that simple.
+And you don’t need “experience”.
+The 100 Days method works on the principle that every motivated adult is good at something worth paying for—you’ve just got to discover what.
+It really is that straightforward.

 But don’t take it from me.
-Look at some of the reviews from readers:
+Look at the reviews from actual readers:

 “Definitely, a five-star read from me.”